accordproject/markdown-transform/packages/markdown-transform/README.md

 ## Transformation Graph

-You can generate a PlantUML state diagram for the supported transformations using the followning code:
+You can generate a PlantUML state diagram for the supported transformations using the following code:

 ```
 const generateTransformationDiagram = require('@accordproject/markdown-transform').generateTransformationDiagram;